haideralipunjabi/blog-haideralipunjabi/content/posts/making-hpfanfiction-recommender.md

 ## Initial Scraping

 The first step was to make a base database on my own computer before using a server to do it for small amounts of data regularly.
 I don't have the worlds most stable internet, and  I am also aware that the script could crash while scraping such a huge amount of data.
 I made  another small script that downloaded all of the data, so that I could work on local files.
 My initial download was 46 json files, around 120 megabytes of data.
 It took me a while to code a scraping algorithm that could work with all the template changes [u/FanfictionBot](https://www.reddit.com/user/FanfictionBot/) has done over the years.
 I only focused on Story Title, Story URL, Author Name and Author Link initially.
 It took my computer around 3 hours to scrape 70k+ stories.
+After the database was made, I wrote some code which executed a given SQL command and exported its result to a JSON file.
+These JSON files would be used by the frontend.

+Initially I made the following JSON files:

+* Latest 1000 stories
+* Top 100 Stories (Past 7 days, Past 30 days, Past 365 days and all time)
+* Top 100 Authors (Past 7 days, Past 30 days, Past 365 days and all time)

+## Making the front-end

+Choosing the right way to make the front-end was a rather difficult choice.
+I tried a lot of stuff (React, Vue, Hugo, to name a few) before settling on the simplest of all, HTML/CSS + JS/jQuery.
+I knew I didn't need many elements, but a good amount of code.
+I am more comfortable in using jQuery than React.
+So, after the choice was made (4-5 hours), I started working on the front-end.
+It took me around 1.5 hour to make the website with [Bulma CSS Framework](http://bulma.io).
+All the [front-end code is available on Github](https://github.com/HackeSta/hpffrec-website).

+## Linking the back-end & front-end

+This is probably where many people face problems.
+My own approach is somewhat unorthodox, as I haven't seen anyone else doing this.
+I myself have been doing this since past 4-5 years.
+It's kind of like a pseudo-JAMStack thing.

+### Backend:

+I hosted my script on [PythonAnywhere]().
+I am using its free plan, and it has been sufficient for all my projects.
+I have set-up a CRON job (1 per day on the free plan) that updates the database.